GreyKeenan/dukesup/index.md

 > by Grey and Sam

-"Dukes Up!" is a two-player game played with a standard 52-card deck.
+"Dukes Up!" is a two-player card game played with a standard deck.
 Inspired by "Rummy 100",
-players arrange runs/sets on the table, while trying to protect their CASTLES.
+players arrange runs/sets on the table while trying to protect their CASTLES.
 Once you learn how to play,
 a single game takes about 15 minutes.